KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

     For the first version of this extension nodes which are used to define shading models are not allowed.
 Please refer to the [resources](#resources) section for links to supported  MaterialX node definitions.

 2. **Fidelity**: Provide the ability to generate complex patterns, noise, or other effects that currently must be "baked" into texture maps.
 Provide the ability to provide mappings from one shading model to another without baking in a consistent manner via procedural graphs.
-Provide the ability to support NPR effects for unlit materials.
+Provide the ability to map procedurals graphs to unlit materials.
 Reduces runtime memory usage by generating patterns / shading programmatically.

 3. **Editability and Extensibility**: Extend runtime editability by exposing logic and interfaces for procedural graphs as well as providing a means to create new or extend existing node definitions.